ProjectA782/Match-Statistics-Visualizations/README.md

 Files Included
 analysis_script.R: The R script used to load, analyze, and visualize the dataset.
 The script includes data cleaning, transformation, and plotting procedures.
 Match player statistics.csv: The dataset used for the analysis.
 This file contains the raw data that is processed by the R script.
-You need to visit data.world/cervus/uefa-euro-2020 and download the Match player statistics.csv file from the website.
+You need to visit [data.world/cervus/uefa-euro-2020 ](https://data.world/cervus/uefa-euro-2020)and download the Match player statistics.csv file from the website.
+Make sure you are first logged in to the website otherwise you will get "File not found" error.

 Prerequisites
 To run the R script, you will need the following: